ezwang1018/as.180.369/_admin/Instructors-Notes/Class-13.md

     - ```ls -las``` (shows if it is executable)
     - ```chmod u+x reproduce.sh ```
     - ```ls -las```(reproduce.sh file should be green now)
+    - to get jupyterlab-rise working (for your slideshows):
+    -
 - run reproduce.sh

 OPEN QUESTIONS: